-Every time a hateful individual aims a weapon at the body of a black man or a police officer or a nightclub goer, here’s who I imagine they are seeing through the sight of their weapon:
+Every time a hateful individual aims a weapon at the body of a black man, a police officer, a nightclub or concert goer, a student at school, or a family at church, here’s who I imagine they are seeing through the sight of their weapon:

 I see my neighbor playing “Tag” with his gleeful preschooler at a local park.

 I see my husband, smiling sleepily at me as he dresses in the pre-dawn darkness, getting ready for another day of work.

 I see my teenage daughter who has carefully picked out her outfit and spent an hour styling her hair as she prepares for a night of fun with her friends.